nv-tlabs/diffusion-renderer/README.md

 - `inference_save_dir` specifies the directory to output inference results.
 - `inference_n_frames`: the number of frames to run video inference.
 - `inference_n_steps`: the number of denoising steps to run the video model.
+- `lora_scale`: the scale of LoRA.
+This LoRA is trained with real data, recommended scale: 0.0~0.5 (0.0 means no LoRA, good for synthetic objects).

 ### Demo Example